nguyenkhois/vscode-extra-react-snippets/README.md

 ## Features

-You type `rr` to show all React code snippets in code completion and continue with something like `git, im, ren, cla, con, map`...
+You start to type **`rr`** then you show all React code snippets in code completion and continue with something other like `git, im, ren, cla, con, map, etc.`

 ![Demo](./images/demo.gif)